prakharagnihotri01/weather/README.md

 # Weather App

 A modern weather application built with React, TypeScript, and Vite.
-Features a beautiful UI with animations and real-time weather data.
+Features a beautiful UI with real-time weather data from WeatherAPI.com.

 ## Deployment

 This application is deployed using GitHub Pages.
-You can access it at: https://prakharsinghrathore.github.io/weathet_1/
+You can access it at: https://prakharagnihotri01.github.io/weather/

 ## Features